tdwg/ac/docs/guide.md

 external authority or by the provider of the metadata record.

 Every Audubon Core term has a plain text Name, a URI, and a plain text normative Definition.
+Terms may also have Usage instructions explaining how the term is used in the context of Audubon Core and Notes that provide additional information and examples.
 URIs for terms conform to the http URI scheme.
 Informally, one may understand this thusly: an http URI has the syntax of an http URL, but there is no expectation that putting it in a web browser will result in any information being returned to the browser,